-This paper reports on our investigations of the molecular orientational dynamics of the N{TB} mesophase formed by polar symmetric dimers CBnCB where n = 9 and 11 by studying the dielectric response with the DC field superimposed on a weak AC probe field in order to understand the interesting properties of such materials qualitatively and quantitatively better.
-Due to the formation of a periodic structure in the N{TB} phase, the electro-optical response is similar to that of the smectic and cholesteric phases.
-On examining earlier reports on the CBnCB bimesogens [17,23,29,Error!
-Bookmark not defined.], we notice that observation of the soft and Goldstone modes have so far not been reported.
+This paper reports on our investigations of the molecular orientational dynamics of the $N{TB}$ mesophase formed by polar symmetric dimers CBnCB where n = 9 and 11 by studying the dielectric response with the DC field superimposed on a weak AC probe field in order to understand the interesting properties of such materials qualitatively and quantitatively better.
+Due to the formation of a periodic structure in the $N{TB}$ phase, the electro-optical response is similar to that of the smectic and cholesteric phases.
+On examining earlier reports on the CBnCB bimesogens,17,23,27,32 we note that the observation of the soft and Goldstone modes has so far not been reported.